vpng2019/vpng2019/README.md

   <img src="https://cdn.simpleicons.org/gmail" alt="Email" width="32" height="32">
 </a>

-# Vishal Sharma - Senior Cloud Integration Architect & Project Manager
+# Vishal Sharma - Senior Cloud Integration Specialist & Project Lead

 **Microsoft Certified Technology Specialist (MCTS)** with **15+ years of IT experience** in architecting, developing, and delivering scalable cloud based and on premises enterprise solutions using **Microsoft Azure and Microsoft BizTalk Server**.